VeryEvilHumna/sbox-pixels-shitty-ruler/README.md

 # S&box Fnuny Pixels Shitty Ruler

-This is a Python application that allows you to count area of art on S&Box Pixels game.
+This is a Python application that allows you to calculate area of art on S&Box Pixels game.

-You can type pixel place cooldown to estimate time needed to complete the pixel art
+You can enter pixel place cooldown to estimate time needed to complete the pixel art

 ## Getting Started